danomatika/swig-openframeworks/README.md

 ### Debugging

-Debugging scripting language bindings can be a pain, so SWIG can output the languages debug symbols.
+Debugging scripting language bindings can be a pain, so SWIG can output the binding symbols for the target language.
 The Makefile provides a target that creates a `of_LANG_symbols.txt` so you can see which classes, functions, & enums are being wrapped and how.

 Example: To debug python bindings:

     make symbols LANG=python

-generates a file called of_python_symbols.txt.
+generates a file called `of_python_symbols.txt`.

-This file can also be used as the basis for generating a list of keywords for autocompletion.
-For instance, the `scripts/lua_syntax.py` script parses the SWIG symbol output format into a simple list of all available symbols in the "of" lua module.

 Example
 -------